raspberrypilearning/dodgeball/en/step_6.md

 --- task ---

-You'll need to add some code to broadcast (send) a message when your character gets hit by the ball!
+Now add some code blocks to broadcast (send) a message if your character gets hit by a ball!

 Add this code to your ball sprite: